Campus Construction Update: July 10, 2015

 This was borne out in the preliminary stages of a street excavation related to the Campus Life Project during the week of July 6.
 When workers opened up Campus Avenue, explains Bates project manager Chris Streifel, “they found sewer lines that aren’t at the elevations that they expected, water lines in locations different than expected, other utilities that aren’t shown on any plans — presumably abandoned utilities, from a bygone era, that didn’t make the maps.”

 Construction management firm Consigli Construction will work with the city and the college to figure out what those abandoned pipes might be.
 So a new plan is being developed for the utilities work.
-Updating what we told you in June, a full closure of the Campus Avenue entrance to campus (between Chase Hall and Muskie Archives) is now planned for July 13–17, with sporadic partial closures in store into August.
+Updating what we told you in June, a full closure of the Campus Avenue entrance to campus (between Chase Hall and Muskie Archives) is now planned for July 13–17, with sporadic partial closures into August.

 And readers should expect to encounter frequent partial and full closures of vehicle traffic on Campus Avenue throughout July.